jeffpar/pcjs/software/pcx86/game/other/1985/nine_princes/index.md

     pop     ds
     pop     cx

-The game's copy-protection check is fairly simple: in addition to the usual 9 sectors on the first track of disk **A**, it expects a sector 10 as well.
-Unfortunately, it appears that I also reformatted and recopied the game files to the diskettes at some point, so the original contents of each diskette are unclear, as are the original contents of sector 10.
+The copy-protection check was fairly simple: in addition to the usual sectors 1-9 on the first track of disk **A**, it expected a sector 10 as well, and to obfuscate the sector request, it used a `PUSHF, CALL DWORD PTR DS:[004Ch]` instruction sequence instead of `INT 13h`.
+In addition to the patch, it appears I also reformatted the diskettes and rearranged some of the files, so the original contents of the diskettes, as well as the contents of sector 10, are unknown.

-I was able to restore `AMB.EXE` to its unpatched state, and I included a fake sector 10 on the first track of disk **A**, so the copy-protection check now passes.
+I was able to restore `AMB.EXE` to its unpatched state, and I've included a fake sector 10 on the first track of disk **A**, so the copy-protection check runs and passes.
+However, it's still possible that the disk contents may not be quite right, so if you run into problems, try running the game from a [hard disk](hdd/).

 Need hints?
 You're in luck, because I also saved the [notes](Nine_Princes_in_Amber-Handwritten_Notes.jpg) I made while playing the game back 1985/1986.